fhwang/event_sourced_record/Getting_Started.md

 1. Write a test to reproduce the bug.
 1. Fix `SubscriptionCalculator` to fix the bug.
 1. Merge and deploy to production.
-1. Rebuild every `Subscription` with the code above.
+1. Rebuild every `Subscription` by running `rake subscription:recalculate`.

 Remember, `SubscriptionCalculator` is idempotent, so this process will fix all the records affected by the bug will leaving the others unchanged.
 It will also spare you the agonizing effort of picking through data in `rails console` to guess which records are broken.
 Why go to the trouble?
 Just re-run the whole thing and move on.